MERLIN2-ARCH/merlin2_docs/source/Creating New Actions.rst

 In this version, the action is built using states. run_action and cancel_action methods are not necessary because the execution depends on the execution of the state machine.
 This means that run_action executes the state machine and cancel_action stops the state machines, stopping the current state, transparently for the user.
+Besides, run_action write the PlanAction goal into the blackboard.
+As a result, the goal can be used in the states of the state machine.

 There are some basics states that can be accessed from `Merlin2BasicStates <https://github.com/MERLIN2-ARCH/merlin2/blob/main/merlin2_arch/merlin2_executive_layer/merlin2_fsm_action/merlin2_fsm_action/merlin2_state_factory/merlin2_basic_states.py>`_
 , but new ones can be implemented using the state classes from YASMIN.
 The basic states are: